 Evaluation/Suicide assessment

 A suicide assessment is used to aid in the development of treatment plans and track the progress of individuals who are receiving mental health treatment.
 In the academic setting, risk assessments inform re-entry procedures as well as the schools’ role in follow-up care for at-risk students.
-Moreover, an assessment informs schools’ “monitor/safety plans” and assists with the implementation of collaborative safety planning for at-risk youth.
+Moreover, an assessment informs schools’ monitor/safety plans and assists with the implementation of collaborative safety planning for at-risk youth.

 As appropriate, suicide screening and/or assessment will be used in one of the following ways: